imask22/CRD_Datastore/README.md

 Every key supports setting a Time-To-Live property when it is created.
 This property is optional.
 If provided, it will be evaluated as an integer defining the number of seconds the key must be retained in the data store.
 Once the Time-To-Live for a key has expired, the key will no longer be available for Read or Delete operations.

 Appropriate error responses must always be returned to a client if it uses the data store in unexpected ways or breaches any limits.

+# How to Run:-
+Put the above files in 1 directory and run Main_File.java

+Actually Main File.java is the simulation of how it should be used

+In Practical casses the Library End points are exposed and it should be used.